 Laboratory buildings are notorious energy and water hogs.
 Many energy systems in lab buildings run 24 hours per day, and heating and cooling systems usually use 100% fresh outside air for safety, meaning that all conditioned air supplied to occupied spaces is exhausted rather than reused.
 A single fume hood can use as much energy as an average US home.
 Since lab buildings are exempt from Title 24 Energy Code for safety reasons, a new voluntary benchmarking system, Labs21, has been developed by the EPA and Lawrence Berkeley Labs to establish best practices in lab design and promote the development and adoption of advanced strategies for energy and water efficiency.
-The Labs21 program was an essential in guiding the design of the new Center for Science building.
+The Labs21 program was an essential in guiding the design of the new Warren J. Baker Center for Science.

 Current Building Projects